web-illinois/toolkit-management/documentation/README.md

 `width="auto"` means that it will respect the parent margins, but it will constrain some parts of the component so it will create margins that look nice.

-These two html representations should theoretically look the same.
+These two html representations should theoretically look the same:

 ```
 <div style="max-width: 1200px; margin: 0 auto; padding: 0;">